LocalSymmetry/DetectingQuasars/README.md

 # DetectingQuasars
-A project to train convolutional neural networks to detect quasars using images from the Sloan Digital Sky Survey
+A project to train machine learning algorithms to detect quasars using images from the Sloan Digital Sky Survey.
+Currently the project is incomplete.